-Even if it means adjusting your budget to make room for these expenses, by saving more or dedicating a portion of your savings to these costs, it’ll help you maintain your financial footing each month.
+Adjusting your budget to make room for these expenses, whether by saving more or dedicating a portion of your savings to these costs, will ensure you remain on solid financial ground each month.

 You Fail To Plan, Period

-Do you have a budget to begin with?
+A big contributor to living paycheck to paycheck is not having a budget at all.
 Have you calculated how much money you can allot to food, housing, transportation and personal expenses while still managing to save up a college or emergency fund?
 If you don’t have a financial plan, you really have no way to build up your wealth or make sure you stay out of debt.

 “Everything from going over budget to paying a subscription fee for the free trial you forgot to cancel is the result of a failure to plan,” said Stefanie O’Connell, freelance writer and author of “The Broke and Beautiful Life.”
 “Whether it’s planning for retirement or planning to brown bag your lunch for work tomorrow, planning can empower you and your finances.”

-It’s one thing to set up a reasonable budget, but if you have no system in place to stick to it, you’re doomed to fail.
-It’s important to ask yourself what your budget translates to — $70 per month budgeted for nights out translates to seven cocktails per month at an average of $10 each, or roughly two cocktails per week.
+Now, setting up a budget is a good idea, but only if you have a system in place to stick to it; otherwise, you may be setting yourself up for failure.
+It’s important to ask yourself what your budget translates to — $70 per month budgeted for nights out translates to seven cocktails per month at an average of $10 each, or almost two cocktails per week.
 Converting dollars into items can help you keep track of what you can afford and what you simply can’t stretch your budget to accommodate.